DXHeroes/knowledge-base-content/practices/automated_deployment.md

 **TL;DR**

 If there is one golder rule in programming, it should be **to automate as much as possible**.
 An Automated Deployment ensures that the path your code has to take from development to production does not break its functionalities.
+Read more to learn how to make it a regular part of your Continuous Deployment.

 ## What Is an Automated Deployment